biocarl/extended_path/README.md

 - Any feedback on the overall API design is really appreciated!

 ## Current limitations
-- Internal sampling rate for the path data is currently hardcoded.
+Internal sampling rate for the path data is currently hardcoded.
 This might noticeable when sampling a big amount of path data (bad performance) and also for very small paths (edgy lines).
-For change the sampling rate use `setDelta`

 ## TODO
 - `PathEffect`: How to determine optimal `_delta` value for sampling.
 Also consider defining `_delta` over amount of resulting sampling points (required for path morping).
 Your Path is discrete now: What happens when the Path is scaled, consider resampling dynamically.